rxstack/rxstack/packages/query-filter/README.md

 # The RxStack QueryFilter

-> The QueryFilter component helps you build a db query from http or socket request.
+> The QueryFilter component helps you build a `mongodb` like query from http or socket request.

 ## Installation